 The Old English and Middle English passages that we’ve cited as early versions of “willy-nilly” are from the dictionary’s entries for the verb “will” and the archaic verb “nill.”
 We assume that the OED will eventually note the earlier usages in an updated “willy-nilly” entry.

-As of now, the dictionary doesn’t have any examples of “willy-nilly” in the usual modern sense of haphazardly.
+As of now, the dictionary doesn’t have any examples of “willy-nilly” in the usual modern sense of haphazardly or carelessly.
 As far as we can tell, the expression took on that meaning in the mid-19th century.
 The earliest example we’ve seen is from the English poet Edward FitzGerald’s 1859 translation of The Rubaiyat of Omar Khayyam:

 Into this Universe, and why not knowing,